motdotla/dotenv/README.md

 You need to keep `.env` files in sync between machines, environments, or team members?
 Use [dotenv-vault](https://github.com/dotenv-org/dotenv-vault).

+### Deploying

+You need to deploy your secrets in a cloud-agnostic manner?
+Use a `.env.vault` file.

 ## 🚀 Deploying

 <a href="https://www.youtube.com/watch?v=Ad7Wl8iC3Rs">